cunarist/rinf/documentation/docs/frequently-asked-questions.md

 ### Where are the library files generated from Rust crates?

-All build settings of Rust-In-Flutter ensures that all library files compiled from Rust crates are properly included in the final build, ready to be distributed.
+All build settings of Rinf ensures that all library files compiled from Rust crates are properly included in the final build, ready to be distributed.
 Therefore you do not need to worry about bundling library files.

 ### Android app build has failed.
 What should I do?